wp-plugins/amr-ical-events-list/readme.txt

 [smallcalendar yoururl.ics]
 [weekscalendar yoururl.ics]

+ NB (Enter the Ics url NOT As a hyperlink - it must be plain text.
+Enter it in the html view, not the visual view of the editor.)

 Optional:

-[expandall] - if using collapsing groups

- NB (Ics url NOT As a hyperlink, must be plain text.
-Enter in the html view, not the visual view of the editor.)
+[expandall] - if using collapsing groups.
+Enter this shortcode BEFORE the [events] or [ical] shortcodes.
+Remember to tick 'use js to collapse groups' in the listing events styling settings and of course define a grouping for your list type.
+See http://icalevents.com/4447-groupings-of-events-expanding-and-collapsing-the-groupings/

 That's it!